rolandtoth/TemplateLatteReplace/README.md

 */
 ```

-So, if you add a translation in the admin for "add %d item" as "Add %d monitors to cart", then the final outcome will be "Add 5 monitors to cart" if you pass 5 to the function.
+So if you add a translation in the admin for the example above as "Add %d monitors to cart", then the final outcome will be "Add 5 monitors to cart" if you pass 5 to the `n()` function.
 Of course this example would make more sense when using with a non-English language.

 **Using translator helper functions in template files**